How To Care For A Beard In The Cold Weather

-Growing a beard for winter will make your winter much better.
+Growing a beard for fall and winter will make the weather that much better.
 While a beard is a positive in all situations, especially when it’s cold and blistery, winter is also the most trying season on your beard.
 Low humidity and harsh elements dry out your hair, causing it to become brittle.

 Say No To Hot Water